KokeCacao/deep_vocab/README.md

 - Improve: in dismissible_vocab_row.dart, in mark_color_mutation.py (re-write it) adjust grpahql mutation to create and update sequentially
 - Test: not sure whether "erase_cache" will work with .query.populate_existing().get()
 - Improve: lag detected when doing vocab add request by sliding (due to listening to database changes)
-- Improve: do not mix mutation and query in front end, start using types and variable (especially fix backend `String` to `UUID`).
+- Improve: do not mix mutation and query in the front end, start using types and variables (especially fix backend `String` to `UUID`).
 Try using https://github.com/comigor/artemis
 - Improve: sync time zone: https://pub.dev/packages/timezone. datetime should be consistent and use universal timestamp and convert to local time when appropriate. but user display should display according to local time zone (especially in stats)
 - Improve: error message should be more clear, not just throw error (notification for unsuccessful refresh due to internet connection)
-- Improve: limite rate of sending email from server side (can be solved by limit request/sec for ip)
+- Improve: limit rate of sending email from server-side (can be solved by limit request/sec for ip)
-- Test: test that actually not sending multiple request before the request returns
+- Test: test that actually not sending multiple requests before the request returns
-- Improve: set restriction on field using validate, only validate once when submit?
+- Improve: set restriction on the field using validate, only validate once when submit?
-- Fix: Pin Code Issue https://github.com/adar2378/pin_code_fields/issues/204 (login screen button to always shown above keyboard) 邮件验证码加到标题
+- Fix: Pin Code Issue https://github.com/adar2378/pin_code_fields/issues/204 (login screen button to always shown above the keyboard) 邮件验证码加到标题
 - Fix: pin code email out of sight
 - Add: bug log report, custom support
 - Add: try logout user after password modification